nickabs/transmission/README.md

 For instructions on how to install Ghost, see the [official documentation](https://ghost.org/help/).

+You will need [Node](https://nodejs.org/) and [Gulp](https://gulpjs.com) installed globally.

 unzip the zip file into the theme directory of your local install.

-You can then install the dependencies and start making changes:
+After that, from the theme's root directory:
 ```bash
 # Install
 npm install